Axion2077/ZigDocRedef/docs/syntax.md

 # Operator: Boolean
 `and` // checks if two or more conditions or variables are true.
     This short circuits, meaning that if the first condition is false, it doesn't check the second.
-`or` // checks if one out of two or more conditions are true.
+`or` // checks if one or more of two or more conditions are true.
     This also short circuits, meaning that if the first condition is true, it doesn't check the second.
 Make sure to put the value that is more likely to be false first with `and` and last with `or` to optimize speed.
 This is not required.
+`xor` // checks if only one out of two or more conditions is true. if a and b is true, false, if neither a nor b, false.
+    only a or b can be true for the `xor` to return true.
+Obviously it has to check all conditions so it doesn't short circuit.
 `!` // When used on a condition or variable that is true or false, it returns the opposite.
     i.e. if `a = true`, then `a!` is false and vice versa.
 `==` // Checks if a value or condition is equal to another value or condition,
     i.e. if so it outputs true, otherwise it outputs false.
 `!=` // Checks if a value or condition is NOT equal to another value or condition.
 `<` // less than | `<=` // less than or equal to | `>` // greater than | `>=` // greater than or equal to
-    If you took a math class you should probably be fammiliar with these terms.
+    If you took a math class you would probably be fammiliar with these terms.

 # Operator: Assignment
 These are your is equal to or ```=```, operators.
 They are used when defining a variable or constant.